AdaCore/RecordFlux/doc/Language-Reference.md

 #### Static Semantics

 A type refinement describes under which condition a specific protocol message can be expected inside of a payload field.
-Only components of type `Opaque` can be refined.
+Only fields of type `Opaque` can be refined.
 Types defined in other packages are referenced by a qualified name in the form package_name.message_type_name.
-The condition can refer to components of the refined type.
-To indicate that a refined component is empty (i.e. does not exit) under a certain condition, a null message can be used as message type.
+The condition can refer to fields of the refined type.
+To indicate that a refined field is empty (i.e. does not exit) under a certain condition, a null message can be used as message type.

 #### Example